aws-samples/amazon-dynamodb-labs/content/modernizr/00-preparation/index.en.md

 ![Workshop studio tab](/static/images/modernizr/0/setup-01.png)

-Locate these two critical values:
+Locate these two important values:
 - **VSCodeServerPassword** - Authentication credential for your VS Code instance
 - **VSCodeServerURL** - Direct endpoint to your cloud-based IDE

-Click the VSCodeServerURL to launch your development environment.
+Click the `VSCodeServerURL` to launch your development environment.
 Enter the password when prompted and allow approximately 60 seconds for the environment to initialize.
 Any startup notifications can be safely dismissed.

 ## Step 2: Configuring the Cline AI Agent